hichamatr/diameter-computation/README.md

 # diameter-computation

-- This is an Java-based implementation of the paper [1] which is briefly about a new efficient attempt to compute the diameter of a graph.
+- This is a Java-based implementation of the paper [1] which is briefly about a new efficient attempt to compute the diameter of a graph.

 ## Algorithm.